 Sinch Node.js SDK for Conversation

-The Sinch Conversation Node.js SDK allows you to quickly interact with the SMS API from inside your Node.js applications.
+The Sinch Conversation Node.js SDK allows you to quickly interact with the Conversation API from inside your Node.js applications.
 The fastest way to get started with the SDK is to check out our getting started guides.
 There you'll find all the instructions necessary to download, install, set up, and start using the SDK.

 Syntax